Authors

 Gabriel Bonnot de Mably

-(Grenoble : – Paris :
+(Grenoble : - Paris:

 Louis de Machault

-Robert Machiels de
+Robert Machiels from

-(Paris : – Kremlin-Bicêtre :
+(Paris: - Kremlin-Bicêtre :

 awning of Maintenon